mratanusarkar/tickersnap/docs/index.md

     - This library heavily relies on the (unofficial) public APIs from Tickertape IN.
     - I am not affiliated with Tickertape.in in any way.
     - Tickertape had been my go to for stock analysis tool for like forever!
-    - and I am greatful to then and a big fan of the work they do!
+    - and I am greatful to them for the work they do!

 !!! warning "Disclaimer"
     - All data are for **informational purposes only** and should not be considered as financial advice.
     - Always consult qualified financial advisors before making investment decisions.
     - I am not an expert in finance.
-    - I am not responsible for how one uses this library, or the consequences, or financial outcomes of using it.
+    - I am not responsible for how one uses this library, the consequences, or financial outcomes of using it.

 ## ✨ Key Features